RosaErick/rosaerick/README.md

   <summary>📰 TLDR</summary>
   <br>

-- 🔭 I’m currently working on a SaaS project
+- 🔭 I’m currently working on a SaaS project.
 - 🌱  I’m currently learning and building with React and Next.js.
 - 👯 I’m looking to collaborate on **anything.
-Reach out to me**
+Reach out to me**.
 - 📫 How to reach me: **[erickpmotta@gmail.com](mailto:erickpmotta@gmail.com)**
 - 🌱 I've worked on some [projects](https://rosaerick.github.io/my-projects/).
 </details>